sebdufourcq/sebdufourcq/README.md

 ## Description
 In the early 2000s, I had a subscription to *Hackerz Voice* and then *The Hackademy Journal*.
 At the age of 13, I discovered Unix, telnet, cross site scripting, buffer overflow, phishing,...
-I was fascinated but the technical level was way above my level.
+I was fascinated but the technical level was way above my skills.
-I've left it behind me for more than 20 years...
+I've left most of it behind me for many years.
+From industrial project management, to digital transformation and finally cyber security, I'm back in the game.

 ![tryhackme badge](https://tryhackme-badges.s3.amazonaws.com/3LPR0F350R.png)